MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/get-started-with-cross-play-games.md

 On this page, enter the PFN for your UWP app (as retrieved in section 4.1.1), then select the “save” button.

 This configuration is not immediately made live.
-It is brought live through future Service Configuration publishes to a sandbox.
+This configuration is brought live through future Service Configuration publishes to a sandbox.
 As such, this information is sandboxed, and needs to be published to each sandbox to be available.

 ### Flag your App for Xbox Cert in Partner Center

 Today, getting your game recognized as Xbox Live enabled for Xbox Cert requires some manual intervention.
 Work with your release manager to flag your app is Xbox Live enabled in Partner Center for SmartCert detection.

 ### Update your UWP Game in the Xbox App

 Normally, the Xbox App uses an auto-generated Title ID for all UWP games to power the Xbox Live experiences within the Xbox App.
 In order to have your UWP game properly use the XDP-generated Title ID in the Xbox App, a data update needs to be made within Partner Center, **before you submit your UWP game for release.**

 To do this, please contact your DAM and tell them you want to update your Xbox App Title ID for your title name.
-Be sure to include the Title ID created in XDP (visible in XDP under Product Setup &gt; Product Details) and the URL for Windows 10 for your UWP (visible in Partner Center under App management &gt; App identity).
+Be sure to include:
+* The Title ID created in XDP (visible in XDP under Product Setup &gt; Product Details).
+* The URL for Windows 10 for your UWP (visible in Partner Center under App management &gt; App identity).

 ## Configure Xbox Live in XDP

 ### Service Configuration